 Hope you take a keen interest in this wonderful country and its breathtaking natural beauties, as well as its people and culture!
 Go on learning about other great countries, England and the United States, and about history!

 - Play some interactive games themed around Canada

 - Print out and colour a map of Canada

 - See fun facts about Canada on an interactive map

-- Make your own Canadian sweet treats, butter tarts and Nanaimo bars
+- And make your own Canadian sweet treats, butter tarts and Nanaimo bars

 - Canada-themed crafts